-The team is expanding: we are delighted to welcome Karen and Gemma who will be sharing their expertise by running workshops for DUET diabetes from the middle of October.
+The team is expanding: we were delighted to welcome Karen and Gemma last year who have been sharing their expertise by running workshops for DUET diabetes since October 2019.
 More announcements will be following soon...

 Director & Service Lead